webrecorder/specs/post-canonicalization/latest/index.md

    3. Otherwise, if *nameCounts* does not contain *name*:
       1. Store the integer 1 in *nameCounts* for *name*.
       2. Append the string "&*name*=*encodedValue*" to the output.

+The resulting query string will contain encoded key/value pairs of each leaf node of the JSON body.

 > **Example**
 >